Programs

 KNOW BEFORE YOU GO

-• This is a very active program involving outdoor activities such as hiking and biking.
-Water activities include boating, snorkeling, and lots of boat rides.
-The program moves throughout the country including 2- to 4-hour bus trips and a flight to Galápagos.
+• This is a very active program involving outdoor activities such as hiking and water activities such as boating, snorkeling, and many boat rides.
+The program moves throughout the country, including two to four-hour bus trips and a flight to the Galápagos Islands.
 Be prepared to carry your luggage up and down stairs and to lift it into overhead storage compartments.

 • Ecuador has four distinct geographical and climatic zones: the coastal plain with a tropical climate; the Andean highlands at about 8,000 to 10,000 feet above sea level; the eastern jungle in the upper reaches of the Amazon; and the Galápagos Islands, 600 miles off the coast.
 Rainfall varies from constant rain to severe drought; weather is very unpredictable.